Jama Mosque, Champaner: Grounds

 Tombs have been built adjacent to the mosque, invariably to a square plan with columns and domes erected over them, and also embellished with decorations.
 An ablution tank of octagonal kund appearance is near the building; it was used for rainwater harvesting and washing before prayer.
 The mosque has become a place of pilgrimage for those who seek blessings from the pir who is buried in one corner of the garden.

+Other mosques

+There are several other mosques within the Champaner-Pavagadh Archaeological Park, including the Bawaman, Kevada, Lila Gumbaj Ki, and Nagina mosques.